Calibrated Anchor Chain - Determining the correct calibration

-The classic problem that crops up the most is the 'wrong' 10mm chain for the gypsy.
+The classic problem that crops up the most often is the 'wrong' 10mm chain for the gypsy.

-The difference between DIN766 and ISO4565 is approximately 20mm and this will definitely make the chain 'jump' under load.
+The difference between DIN766 and ISO4565 is approximately 2mm on each link and this will definitely make the chain 'jump' under load.

 Some modern gypsys are cleverly designed to cope with greater variation in pitch.